Mwpereira/ATLA-WebScraper/README.md

 # 💨 ATLA Web Scraper

-Demonstrating web scraping by using the Puppeteer API, alongside Node Express to run the local server.
+Demonstrating web scraping by using the Puppeteer library, alongside Node Express to run the local server.
 A new way to preview any of your favourite Avatar characters.

 ## 📐 Project Setup
 ```